Exobasidium camelliae

-Exobasidium camelliae is a phytopathagenic fungus that infects ornamental shrubs of the Camellia genus.
+Exobasidium camelliae is a phytopathogenic fungus that infects ornamental shrubs of the Camellia genus.
 It absorbs nutrients from the host through its haustoria and causes the leaves of the host plant to be thicker and lighter green than usual.
 It forms a hymenium between cells four to six layers above the lower epidermis which is subsequently sloughed off to reveal its basidia.

 Morphology

 Mycelium

-The hyphae of E. camelliae grow in the intercellular spaces of the host plant’s cells.The hyphae are thick walled and septate.
+The hyphae of E. camelliae grow in the intercellular spaces of the host plant’s cells.
+The hyphae are thick walled and septate.
 The septa can be either true septa or pseudosepta.
 True septa are single small pores between cells which have pore plugs that control the flow of material through the fungus.
 Pseuduosepta are single large pores that allow the movement of larger materials and organelles through the fungus.
 Pseudosepta do not have pore plugs and form through the invagination of entire lateral walls.
 In contrast to other basidiomycetes, E. Camelliae do not form clamp connections.